 Prejudice & Discrimination

 The ICMTA recognises that many cultures, sub-cultures, organisations and individuals world-wide do not always treat the wide diversity of human life equally, fairly or respectfully.
 We recognise that some individuals and sub-groups are disadvantaged, while others are privileged.
 We recognise discrimination in many forms, including in employment, housing, the distribution of wealth, goods and services, the accessibility of health care, the production and provision of cultural opportunities.
 We recognise that these forms of discrimination are sometimes intentional and sometimes unintentional.
-The range of human variables where discrimination takes place includes, but is not limited to, discrimination based on race and ethnicity, gender, gender identity (gender non-conforming and trans people), physical size, sexuality, disability, health status (HIV and other conditions), social class, socio-economics, age, and education.
+The range of human variables where discrimination takes place includes, but is not limited to, discrimination based on race and ethnicity, gender, gender identity (gender non-conforming and trans people), physical size, sexuality, disability, health status, social class, socio-economics, age, and education.
 The ICMTA recognises that discrimination can happen in other ways and that, like everything in life, patterns of discrimination change over time.

 We encourage our members to become aware of unfair, discriminatory attitudes, practices, behaviour or cultures in themselves and their classes, colleagues, communities, organisations, social institutions, sub-cultures and the wider world.